Chair of Board

 Gary Deddo has a PhD from the University of Aberdeen.
 He worked for 20 years in campus ministry with InterVarsity Christian Fellowship, and later as senior editor with InterVarsity Press.
-He works full-time at GCI, and teaches courses in theology for GCS.
+He teaches courses in theology for GCS.

 Jeffrey Broadnax has a Master of Pastoral Studies degree from Grace Communion Seminary and a Master of Science degree in Counselor Education from Western Connecticut State University.
 He is in his 30th year of pastoral ministry for GCI in Ohio and also serves as the National Coordinator for Generations Ministries.
 He helps teach the Trinitarian Youth Ministry course.